quyet-pc/dimensional-data-model/README.md

    - Definition
    - Importance of Dimensional Data model
 2. Key Concepts
    - Facts and Dimensions
    - Dimensional Modeling Schemas
     + Star Schema
     + Snowflake Schema
 3. Components of Dimensional Data Model
    - Facts
    - Dimensions
    - Attributes and Hierarchies
+4. Dimensional Data Model Design Process
+5. Case Study

 # 1. What is dimensional data model?
-Is a denormalization technique, where a fact table is surrounded by multiple dimensions and constraint by primary and foreign keys
-# 2. Importance of Dimensional Data model
-- To ensure data quality and accuracy in a database
-- To define relationships, primary and foreign keys
-- To provide optimized database for fast queries
+- Definition
+  A Dimensional Data Model is a structured framework for organizing and analyzing data efficiently, emphasizing simplicity for reporting and analysis
+- Importance in Data Warehousing and Business Intelligence Crucial for constructing decision support systems in data warehousing and business intelligence, enabling organizations to extract meaningful insights from data.

 # 3. Difference Between Dimension, Fact, Fact Tables
 # 4. Dimensional Data Model Design Process
 - Identify the business process: The operational activities being modeled